cicovic-andrija/koi/README.md

 the `created` and `lastModified` attributes.
 This is the root node that contains all the other nodes.
 The `enabled` attribute of the `<koitypes>` node specifies which items the server should not ignore during parsing (items are defined later in the file).
 If an item is of type that is not listed, the server ignores it.
+This is useful for tracking items in the database for tracking purposes only, they will not be visible in the system.

 > **Important note: Type names are composed only of lowercase English characters a-z.**